U.S. Army gains new Soldier, father couldn’t be prouder

 |0

-This work, U.S. Army gains new Soldier, father couldn’t be prouder, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army gains new Soldier, father couldn’t be prouder, by Linda Lambiotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT